andreasjacobsen93/nextcloud-paper/README.md

 # Paper
 A NextCloud app that turns web content into easily readable and simplified articles.
 (Instapaper clone)

-**Note: This is pre-alpha.
-Don't use for real work.
-Help is appreciated.**
+**Note: This is deprecated, and will be rewritten using javascript!
+Please do not use.**

 ![](https://github.com/andreasjacobsen93/Paper/raw/master/screenshot.PNG)